cyrilletuzi/angular-async-local-storage/README.md

 ### `Map`-like operations

-In addition to the classic `localStorage`-like API, this lib also provides a `Map`-like API for advanced operations:
+In addition to the classic `localStorage`-like API, this library also provides a `Map`-like API for advanced operations:
   - `.keys()`
   - `.has(key)`
   - `.size`